Hand Towels to be Used for Years to Come

 Tenugui towels have been a part of Japanese life since the Heian Period.
 They've been used to dry one’s hands or face, to clean and even wrap.
 Delicately hand-crafted and dyed by artisans, each tenugui is designed to be used over and over, and will soften and age beautifully as they become part of your home and lifestyle.

 This design features the bonito, a popular fish that comes into season in early spring.
-There is a famous haiku by Yamaguchi Sodo (1642 - 1716) that highlights this seasonality: Meni Aoba, Yama Hototogisu, Hatsugatsuo, which translates to m “Green leaves in eyes, little Cuckoo in mountain, the season’s first Bonito.”
-From the 1600s, hatsugatsuo was one of the most important seasonal delicacies in Japan
+There is a famous haiku by Yamaguchi Sodo (1642 - 1716) that highlights this seasonality: Meni Aoba, Yama Hototogisu, Hatsugatsuo, which translates to “Green leaves in eyes, little Cuckoo in mountain, the season’s first Bonito.”
+Even since the 1600s, hatsugatsuo has been one of the most important seasonal delicacies in Japan.

 - Katsuo (bonito fish) design

 - Dimensions: 36 x 90 cm (14 x 35 in)

 - Care: Wash separately with cold water and mild detergent.
 Expect mild color loss/bleeding at first.
 Edges are seamless and will fray with use.
 Trim any loose strings with scissors.

 Founded in 1990, Kamawanu is a Tokyo-based company dedicated to preserving the craft and culture of tenugui towels.
 The company specializes in the “Chusen” dyeing technique, which dates back to Meiji-era Japan.
 Dye is poured on the cloth, soaking each strand of cotton all the way through and creating a finish that does not harden.
 The resulting patterns have no front or back, making the cloth reversible.
 Watch the video below to see how each towel is made.